 A charter school can expel any student that it doesn’t believe fits within its standards or meets its level of expectation in terms of test scores.
 Because it is a charter school, parents and students do not benefit from the regulations and oversight that would protect them in a public school.

 The reason for the emphasis on test scores is because when a state agrees to provide a charter, there are requirements for that charter school to meet or exceed a certain level of performance in terms of test scores.
 Therefore, charter schools establish unspoken policies in terms of the admission of ELL or IEP students as well as students who the charter school doesn’t believe will meet the state standard.

-Also, according to a recent study by Stanford University’s Center for Research on Education Outcomes (CREDO), charter schools do not necessarily perform any better than public schools.
+Also, according to a study by Stanford University’s Center for Research on Education Outcomes (CREDO), charter schools do not necessarily perform any better than public schools.
 In fact, 37 percent performed worse.
 Forty-six percent demonstrated “no significant difference” from public schools.
 Only 17 percent of charter schools performed better than public schools.